chetnashah/javawork/androidbasics/CleanArchitechture.md

 ```

+## DataSource interface

+We can have one data source interface, and one implementation per data source
+e.g.
+1. RemoteDataSource extends DataSource
+2. LocalDataSource extends DataSource

+DataSource can typically expose CRUD methods, and most likely being.
+DataSource implementations will most likely be used by a repository.

 ## Room DAOs

 These will also go inside `framework.db` package inside `main` module (And not inside core), since they are tied to room framework.